 The Bechthold Vineyard planted in 1886 to Cinsault is the oldest continuously farmed vineyard in Lodi.
-Located within the Mokelumne River AVA, these head-trained, own-rooted vines grow in sandy loam soils and are influenced by the Mediterranean style climate of the Delta.
-We are honored to have worked with this historic vineyard since 2009.
+Located within the Mokelumne River AVA, these head-trained, own-rooted vines grow in sandy loam soils and are influenced by the Mediterranean climate of the Delta.
+We are fortunate to have worked with this historic vineyard since 2009 and now make a separate red bottling.

 The Terra Alta Vineyard is in the rolling hillsides of the Clements Hills AVA just east of Lodi.
 80 acres of rolling hills were planted between 1996 and 1998 to approximately ten different varieties in the Redding Gravelly Clay Loam soil.
 The Picpoul Blanc is sourced from a small section of this vineyard which is farmed per CCOF and Lodi Rules of Sustainability.